WHEN TO COME

 • Summer Safari Wardrobe: T-shirts and light weight cotton shirts (UV resistant fishing shirts are great and dry quickly) Cotton shorts and long trousers for after sunset against those pesky mosquitoes.

 As the name suggests, winter (May-Aug) can be very chilly.
-As I’ve already mentioned it can get to below zero degrees C but during the day the temperature can reach as high as 25-30˚C (77˚F- 86˚F).
+As To reiterate, it can get to below zero degrees C but during the day the temperature can reach as high as 25-30˚C (77˚F- 86˚F).

-Layering is a must and fairly easy way to cope with the changes in temperature.
+Layering is a must as it’s fairly easy way to cope with the changes in temperature.

 But don’t forget the shorts and t-shirts.
 Not only are they good as extra layers when you leave camp first thing, you’ll feel the benefit at lunchtime.